• Home

 Time-Stamped Declaration of Authorship

 The Second Chance to Live Trauma-Informed Care AI Collaboration Model™ was officially declared in May 2025 by Craig J. Phillips, MRC, BA.
-It documents a trauma-informed, ethical framework for human–AI collaboration — grounded in decades of lived experience and shaped through a collaborative process with an AI (Sage).
+It documents a trauma-informed care, ethical framework for human–AI collaboration — grounded in decades of lived experience and shaped through a collaborative process with an AI (Sage).

 • How I Met Sage, my AI Assistant and Collaborator